• Skip to main content

 A report must be submitted for every license.
 If there was no activity during the reporting month, indicate this on the report you submit for that license.

-What is an Establishment ID?
+What is a Cannabis Establishment ID?

 What is a License Number?